10 Best Things to Do in Tokyo in Winter

 As I was saying, even though many Japanese don’t believe in a particular religion, more than 90% of them will go to Hatsumode so it is going to be SO crowded.
 Some popular shrines or temples even have food stands.
 It will definitely be an interesting experience for people from another culture to feel the festivity.
 Famous spots are Meiji shrine (明治神宮) in Shibuya and Sensoji temple (浅草寺) in Asakusa.

-Check out more about Hatsumode in Tokyo in the following article!
+Check out more about Hatsumode in the following article!

 4. Have a romantic night at winter illuminations